 The USA offers many sights, natural wonders and cultural significance.
 Thanks to numerous airlines offering flights across the Atlantic, it is always pretty inexpensive to get there.
 Alternatively, you can also cross the Atlantic by boat.

 Immigration, ESTA & Visa Requirements

 The USA has one of the strictest entry regulations in the world.
-Most EU citizens citizens, among others, are lucky to be able to participate in the so-called Visa Waiver Program.
-If you get an electronic entry permit (ESTA) for about 12€, you don’t need a visa for entry.
+Most EU citizens, among others, are lucky to be able to participate in the so-called Visa Waiver Program.
+If you get an electronic entry permit (ESTA) for approximately €20, you don’t need a visa for entry.

-Best Time to Visit
+The Best Time to Visit

 Due to its sheer size, the perfect time to visit the USA varies greatly from region to region.
 In winter, Florida is very popular due to the mild temperatures.
 In the summer the West and East Coasts are flooded by tourists which drives up the prices for hotels and flights and during the Indian Summer in late autumn New England is a very popular destination.
 The hurricane season between July and September can be dangerous in the Caribbean and the Gulf of Mexico.
 Florida and the southern states are regularly struck by these tropical storms.
 Blizzards occur from the East Coast to the Midwest during the winter months and regularly put air traffic and public life on hold.